 How you can access the Qantas International First Class Lounge using points

 The most common way for travellers to is to be either a oneworld Emerald (Qantas Platinum) frequent flyer, or travelling in First Class with Qantas or one of their partner airlines that have an agreement to share the lounge.

 Qantas offering lounge passes that can get you into the Qantas First Class lounge are few and far between, so this is not usually an option.

 Other than spending many hours in the air to earn status, that leaves the most likely option for most travellers redeeming a large amount of points to fly in First Class with an appropriate airline.

 The options here would include:

-- Qantas A380 First Class – to Singapore, London, Los Angeles or Dallas/Fort Worth
+- Qantas A380 First Class to Singapore, Hong Kong, London, Los Angeles or Dallas/Fort Worth

-- Qatar Airways A380 First Class – to Doha and beyond
+- Qatar Airways A380 First Class to Doha

 All of these are mostly accessible using frequent flyer points – primarily Qantas Points or Cathay Pacific Asia Miles.
 You’ll need a healthy balance, and flexibility in when and how you can travel (don’t expect to find four First Class seats during school holidays to the US, for example).

 Some of the key guides you should read to look at how to redeem points for First Class on these routes are…